-Year 9 Music Institute is a separate accelerated class (9MUI) alongside the general Year 9 class (9MUS).
+Year 9 Music Institute (9MUI) is a separate accelerated class to the general Year 9 class (9MUS).
 This course continues the work from the Year 7 & 8 compulsory instrument programme and is designed for students to continue taking lessons on their instrument and participate in a concert band or string orchestra class.
 The accelerated 9MUI course enables students to study advanced work and to develop their musical performance skills as a soloist and in a group.
 Students will also develop composition skills and music theory knowledge.

 Students who undertake the accelerated Music Institute programme will be working at a higher curriculum level and can complete Sacred Heart Certificate Music the following year in the 10MUI class.
-These students are then able to sit NCEA level 2 music as Sacred Heart Certificate students, have the opportunity to complete most of the Music standards in Year 12 and may choose to work towards Scholarship Music in Year 13.
+These students are then able to sit NCEA Level 2 music in Year 11.
+Students have the opportunity to complete most of the Music standards in Year 12 and may choose to work towards Scholarship Music in Year 13.